BPS school board debates paying parents to take students to school amid 'transportation crisis'

 The board voted to have the resolution taken to committee for further review.

-Another notable resolution presented would give Buffalo Public School employees a COVID-19 bonus.
+Another notable resolution presented on Wednesday would give Buffalo Public School employees a COVID-19 bonus.

 Board Member Terrance Heard presented a resolution that would give current Buffalo Public School employees a one-time $2,000 COVID-19 retention bonus and new hires a $500 bonus.